 Aggregate surplus impact for securities reclassified off Schedule D-1.
 This shall include the difference between book adjusted carrying value as of December 31, 2024 and book adjusted carrying value after transition for those securities that moved from an amortized cost to a fair value measurement method under the lower of amortized cost or fair value approach.

+For clarification purposes, the transition guidance shall be applied prospectively beginning with the first year of adoption (Jan.
+1, 2025).
+For disclosures that provide comparative information, reporting entities shall not restate the prior year’s information in the 2025 disclosure.

 Historical Adoption and Revisions of SSAP No. 26R:

 For historical reference, the original adoption, and subsequent revisions to SSAP No. 26R prior to the adoption of the principles-based bond definition are detailed below: